Organomercury chemistry: Synthesis

-Reflecting the strength of the C-Hg bond, organomercury compounds are generated by many methods.
-Indeed, mercury adsorbs onto laboratory glassware, such that laboratories performing mercury experiments may have difficulty avoiding C-Hg bond formation.
+Reflecting the strength of the C−Hg bond, organomercury compounds are generated by many methods.
+Indeed, mercury adsorbs onto laboratory glassware, such that laboratories performing mercury experiments may have difficulty avoiding C−Hg bond formation.
 In some regards, organomercury chemistry more closely resembles organopalladium chemistry and contrasts with organocadmium compounds.

-From Hg
+Synthesis from elemental mercury

-Metallic Hg reacts only slowly with methyl iodide to give dimethylmercury.
+Metallic mercury reacts only slowly with methyl iodide to give dimethylmercury.
 With more electrophilic alkylating agents, the reaction is more efficient.
-Also, sodium amalgam react with organic halides to give diorganomercury compounds.
+Also, sodium amalgams react with organic halides to give diorganomercury compounds.

 Mercuration of aromatic rings

 Electron-rich arenes, such as phenol, undergo mercuration upon treatment with Hg(O_{2}CCH_{3})_{2}.
 The one acetate group that remains on the mercury atom can be displaced by chloride: